manbust/chef-diff-check/README.md

 ## Installation

 You must have Google Chrome and chromedriver to use this script.
-You can download chromedriver [here](https://chromedriver.chromium.org/downloads), and then add the executable to your PATH.
+Download chromedriver [here](https://chromedriver.chromium.org/downloads), and then add the executable to your PATH.
 This script works on all operating systems.

 ## Usage